eng-gabrielscardoso/eng-gabrielscardoso/README.md

   <div align="left">
   <p>
     Hello, I'm Gabriel Santos Cardoso, a man in love with technology.
-I currently reside in Barcarena, PA, I am 21 years old and I am looking for new job opportunities.
+I currently reside in Barcarena, PA, I am 21 years old, always open for new opportunities.
 Feel free to contact me to discuss business, studies, or simply exchange a good idea between colleagues.
   </p>

   <ul>